CKFM-FM: Morning show

 When the station rebranded as "Virgin", mornings were hosted by Mad Dog and Billie.
 In July 2011, Billie was let go from the station, with midday host Maura being moved to mornings.
 In March 2015, Mad Dog was let go, with Scott Tucker from sister station CIQM succeeding him in mornings.
 In November 2018, Tucker and Maura were let go from the station.
 Shortly after, Bell announced that former "Virgin" host Adam Wylde and afternoon host TJ would host mornings beginning January 1.
 A few weeks later, Jax Irwin, formerly of CKIS, would join as a co-host.

 In June 2023, Wylde and Irwin announced they would both leave the station.
 After a temporary morning show hosted by Chris Kelly and Deepa Prashad, Bell announced that Daryn Jones would join the station for mornings, alongside Prashad, in December.

 HD Radio

 On July 4, 2017, CKFM launched HD Radio multi-casting services.
 The HD1 sub-channel carries the same programming as the standard analog frequency.
-As of mid-2018, the HD2 sub-channel carries a simulcast of sister station CFRB, the HD3 sub-channel carries a simulcast of CHUM, and the HD4 channel carries a country format branded as Pure Country.
+As of mid-2018, the HD2 sub-channel carries a simulcast of sister station CFRB, the HD3 sub-channel carries a simulcast of CHUM, and the HD4 channel formerly carried a country format branded as Pure Country.